 In this photo I’m not smiling because my reality at that time was a massive bowel obstruction, seizures, coming close to death (again) and some of the most horrific physical and psychological pain and suffering I’ve ever known.

-If you’re going through shit, you have every right to be curmudgeonly, to wallow and even scream.
+If you’re going through shit, you have every right to be curmudgeonly, to wallow or to scream at the universe.
 We’re human and not every fucking thing is a lesson or a chance to be more ‘enlightened’.
 A hyper-positive attitude was never going to get me through transplant or cancer.
 It was more down to sheer will, the marvels of modern medicine, my transplant team, the love of my family and friends and the knowledge that I had no other choice except to go on.

 I didn’t know who or what or how I was supposed to be after my transplant and it was a time of mass confusion with what felt like a thousand conflicting emotions that I felt so guilty for even having in my head, let alone holding onto.
 There’s so much more I could write (I’m writing a chapter on this at the moment), but I’ll leave it to you to feel how you want to feel.
 Don’t buy the hype.
 Fuck Deepak Chopra, Louise L. Hay, Tony Robbins and other charlatans who espouse this rubbish that in order to grow, we must suffer.
 In the spirit of Fleetwood Mac, my best advice is to go your own way.
 In the spirit of me, fuck that shit.
 Peace out.

-The post received a fairly conclusive reaction apart from one single exchange of words with a person who doesn’t even follow my page.
+The post received a fairly conclusive reaction apart from one single exchange of words with a person who doesn’t even read my blog.
 Coming from a place of fear and unresolved issues will do that.
-But further to what I posted last week, yesterday I scrolled past this old chestnut.
+But further to what I posted last week, yesterday I found this old chestnut …

 And as much as I love a stone cairn, I have no time, patience or tolerance for such a misguided sense of privilege.
 I prefer this gem …